alec-hamilton/collector-app/README.md

 An app to display my record collection.

 ## Description
-Alec's Record Collection is a PHP app that displays a collection of records stored in a MySQL database.
+Alec's Record Collection is a fully responsive PHP web-app that displays a collection of records stored in a MySQL database.
 You can add a new record, including and image, to the collection using the purpose built form.

 ## Getting Started
 Clone this repo: